tito-pereira/42_philosophers/README.txt

 This project also teaches that there may be times where a tradeoff between execution speed for more safety is necessary and/or preferable, even if it results in the death of some philosophers here and there.

+-----|  4.0: optimization        |-----

+Another classical Computer Science conundrum i encountered was the very simple matter of inevitable function and stack overload that would slow down the execution of my program to a point where, even if the code and logic was correct, over time, similar to the Big O notation in algorithms, the code would start to exponencially demand more and more from the CPU and OS that it would, at a certain point, not perform as expected due to delays.
+This is one of the core principles of the study of good practices and algorithms in CS and certainly one of the big problematics imposed by this project.
+I would consequentially find myself with optimization problems and resorted to retrace my logic steps a couple times in order to try and maximize efficiency in terms of memory usage and function calling.